Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 Test GitHub Actions Workflow

-To check if the GitHub Actions self-hosted runner is working properly, we are going to run jobs on VM and in containers.
+To check if the GitHub Actions self-hosted runner is working properly, we are going to run jobs on VM and a container.

 Test Workflow on VM Runner